 You could even consider the fact that you would probably have spent money as part of your vacation anyway, meaning that any money spent on gifting an experience in that place is money that you would have spent as part of your trip anyway.

 As an added bonus, if you’re not already a member, sign-up for Airbnb here to receive $25 credit!

-This is a little bit different to the previous point in that it may take a bit more effort but will be appreciated even more (and may be even cheaper…).
+This is a little bit different from the previous point in that it may take a bit more effort but will be appreciated even more (and may be even cheaper…).

 So, as a Christmas present, offer to babysit someone’s kids while they have a day to themselves.
-You could even get them something like a massage voucher from Groupon for them to spend their spare time, although that’s not strictly necessary.
+You could even get them something like a massage voucher from Groupon for them to spend their spare time, although don’t worry if that’s not in your budget.

 Not only is this a great way to save some money, but it can also help teach children that much of the joy from Christmas comes from giving, not receiving.

 This may be easier with another parent or guardian, who can stay outside the store with the other siblings.
 While they’re doing that, you can go inside with one child for them to choose a $1 gift (or slightly higher if you really want to ‘splurge’) for each of their siblings.
 Then simply repeat with each child.
 If you have three kids, you’ll have change from $10!